 One of the first things I noticed about Swiss parents when I came to live in Switzerland was how they encouraged, or if necessary forced, their young children to greet guests properly.
 Bemused, I would find myself shaking hands with two-year-olds when I arrived at friends’ homes for dinner.
-There is no doubt that Switzerland is a safe and nurturing place for children but high expectations can also put pressure on families.
+There is no doubt that Switzerland is a safe and nurturing place for children, but high expectations can also pressure families.
 So how much effort is involved for Swiss parents in delivering the ideal Swiss childhood?
-Let’s take a look at 10 things Swiss parents do differently.
+Let’s take a look at ten things Swiss parents do differently.

 1. A good start:

 The quality of maternal and baby healthcare in Switzerland is second to none.
 From the moment their babies are born, Swiss mothers are surrounded by comforting expert help from people with time to spare.
 There is no rush to send new mothers home from the hospital.
-Time is taken to help get breastfeeding established if desired.
+The Swiss take their time to help get breastfeeding established.
 And in most cases, it is desired.
-According to a 2015 Swiss Infant Feeding Study, 95 percent of mothers in Switzerland were breastfeeding after birth.
+According to a 2015 Swiss Infant Feeding Study, 95 per cent of mothers in Switzerland were breastfeeding after birth.
 Almost two-thirds exclusively breastfed in the first three to four months, way ahead of most other European countries.

 2. Keep it in the family:

 Swiss parents are generally reluctant to hand their children over to childcare providers.
-This may have something to do with the history of children who were taken away from poor parents by the authorities in the not very distant past.
-There is a still a feeling that a successful family does not rely on outside help.
-Grandparent care is very common, and mothers of young children rarely work full time (13%).
+There is still a feeling that a successful family does not rely on outside help.
+Grandparent care is prevalent, and mothers of young children rarely work full time (13%).
 More fathers are reducing their working hours too.
-Daycare is very expensive and most children only attend for two or three days per week.
-More than that and the parents, if not financially pressed to work, risk being seen as selfish.
+Daycare is costly and most children only attend for two or three days per week.
+More than that, the parents risk being seen as selfish if not financially pressed to work.

 3. Second-hand delights: